kfragkog/FCC/README-FCC.md

 # CSS Flexbox - create layouts for a dynamic UI

 	- Container properties:
-  	- Placing the CSS property display: flex; on an element allows you to use other flex properties to build a responsive page.
+  	- Placing the CSS property *display: flex;* on an element allows you to use other flex properties to build a responsive page.

   	- Adding display: flex to an element turns it into a flex container.
 This makes it possible to align any children of that element into rows or columns.
-You do this by adding the flex-direction property to the parent item and setting it to row or column or row-reverse/column-reverse (reverses the order of the elements are displayed).
+You do this by adding the *flex-direction* property to the parent item and setting it to row or column or row-reverse/column-reverse (reverses the order of the elements are displayed).
 Creating a row will align the children horizontally, and creating a column will align the children vertically.

   	-  There are several options for how to space the flex items along the line that is the main axis.
-One of the most commonly used is justify-content: center;, which aligns all the flex items to the center inside the flex container.
+One of the most commonly used is *justify-content*: center;, which aligns all the flex items to the center inside the flex container.
 Others options include:

       flex-start: aligns items to the start of the flex container.
 For a row, this pushes the items to the left of the container.
 For a column, this pushes the items to the top of the container.
       flex-end: aligns items to the end of the flex container.
 For a row, this pushes the items to the right of the container.
 For a column, this pushes the items to the bottom of the container.
       space-between: aligns items to the center of the main axis, with extra space placed between the items.
 The first and last items are pushed to the very edge of the flex container.
 For example, in a row the first item is against the left side of the container, the last item is against the right side of the container, then the other items between them are spaced evenly.
       space-around: similar to space-between but the first and last items are not locked to the edges of the container, the space is distributed around all the items

-  - align-items property to align flex items along the cross axis.
+  - *align-items* property to align flex items along the cross axis.
 For a row, it tells CSS how to push the items in the entire row up or down within the container.
 And for a column, how to push all the items left or right within the container.
   The different values available for align-items include:

       flex-start: aligns items to the start of the flex container.
 For rows, this aligns items to the top of the container.
 For columns, this aligns items to the left of the container.